How to Build a Digital Portfolio That Gets You Hired in the Trades

 A digital portfolio is an online collection of your skills, certifications, and work experience—including photos, videos, and testimonials from past jobs.

-Think of it like a visual resume that shows:
+For example, think of it like a visual resume that shows:

 • Projects you’ve completed